jaycherd/PythonIntroClass/guides/installing_vscode.md

 ## Final Steps

 3. **Launch Visual Studio Code**:
    - After installation, open Visual Studio Code from your applications directory or start menu.
-On the first launch, it might take a few moments to initialize.

 4. **Customize and Install Extensions**:
    - VS Code is highly customizable.
-Explore the Extensions Marketplace directly within the app to find extensions that suit your development needs, such as Python, C++, or Markdown support.
+Explore the Extensions Marketplace directly within the app to find extensions, such as Python, C++, or Markdown support.

 5. **Enjoy Coding**:
    - You’re now ready to start your coding projects in Visual Studio Code.
 Create a new file, open a project, or explore the interactive tutorials nerd.